arduino/compile-sketches/README.md

 Keys:
 - `name` - platform name in the form of `VENDOR:ARCHITECTURE`.
 - `version` - version of the platform to install.
 Default is the latest version.

+##### Local path

+Keys:
+- `source-path` - path to install as a platform.
+Relative paths are assumed to be relative to the root of the repository.
+- `name` - platform name in the form of `VENDOR:ARCHITECTURE`.

 ### `libraries`